 The insulation in the above example is appropriately installed to a good depth for the age of this house.
 It has the proper vent baffles installed to keep the insulation in place while still allowing heat to move through the blown fibers.
 It is important to note that it is not airtight, therefore it does not perform as well as it could for the installation.

 This open-cell spray foam is installed to full cavity, is air tight, and neat.
 In conducting an energy audit, this clearly shows there was care and attention towards quality control.
 This home will test very well in an energy-audit!

 The cold weather is coming!
-Is your house ready?
+But you might already feel it if your house is cold every morning.
 Do you have to add a blanket on your bed this time of year because your house is always uncomfortable?
 Are you dreading the winter heating bills?

 Making your home energy-efficient also improves comfort on these cold mornings.
 Your home is the most complicated machine you own.
 So where do you start?
 How do you fix it?
 As you can imagine, this is a topic I have written about a lot over the years.
 I found some blog posts in particular that touch on making your home more comfortable in the cool months and listed them below.

 The summary is call me for a free energy audit.
 There are no strings attached.
 I come and test your home for air leakage and give you a list of things you can fix yourself and some names of people who you can call to help you fix them.
 I don’t get paid to do this service – I just want you to have the most energy-efficient and comfortable home as possible.
 If all architects and builders would design homes with building science in mind, this would not be a needed service, but they don’t.
 My payment for this service is showing you the value of building science knowledge and you telling your friends that need something designed about it.
 Consider it a marketing expense.
 I save you money and build my brand.
 Call to schedule your audit if you want to be more comfortable this winter.
 Read the blog posts below for more ideas on how to fix your home.